 Related: The special operations helicopters of the Vietnam War

-Back in the olde days
+Back in the old days

 The daily/nightly cadre-led ruck marches were a prime example.
 We called them “ruck runs” because the student class would be running in the soft, ankle-deep sand trying to keep up.
 We were young, cocky and so, so full of ourselves, we thought we were prepared.
 Before heading out there, we arranged a bunch of guys who would get together to ruck every night.
-And we’d push ourselves to the point that we were convinced we were rucking at a pace at or better than the cadre….Oh, how wrong that was!
+And we’d push ourselves to the point that we were convinced we were rucking at a pace at or better than the cadre….Oh, how wrong we were!

 By the end of the course, our rucking had become nearly second nature to us all.
 We were constantly adding more and more gear to the rucks and yet our speed increased.
 The Army standards of 12 miles in under three hours with 45 pounds was a walk in the park by then.

-So, this wouldn’t be complete without the old fart, telling something worthwhile…right?
 So, if you desire a spot in a Special Operations unit, and you’re gearing up for your own Selection course, here are some tips.
 These tips worked for me and I believe they will for you too.
 (But remember, everyone is different.
 You may, through trial and error, find something different that works for you.
 Don’t be afraid to implement your findings, but only if you’ve tried and tested them first.)

 Related: Into the dark: Reflections of a combat swimmer